Review of the Barclaycard Ring™ Mastercard®

 - Global Assist Hotline: Call for help when traveling more than 100 miles from home.

-The Blue Cash Everyday has no annual fee, though foreign transactions will have a 2.7% fee.
+The Blue Cash Everyday has no annual fee, though foreign transactions will have a 2.7% fee (Rates & Fees).

-Cardholders get a 15-month 0% intro APR for both purchases and balance transfers.
+Cardholders get a 15-month 0% intro APR for purchases.
 This rate applies to transfers made within the first 60 days of account opening.
-After that you’ll get an APR of 15.24% - 26.24% Variable.
-Transfers will have a fee of 3%, $5 minimum.
+After that you’ll get an APR of 13.99% - 23.99% Variable.

 Read more in our Review of the Blue Cash Everyday Card from American Express